makrai/notes/kolda09-tensor-decomp-and-applic.md

 * including INDSCAL [38], PARAFAC2 [92], CANDELINC [39], DEDICOM [93], and
   PARATUCK2 [100], and their applications

+## 5.6 5.6.
+Nonnegative Tensor Factorizations

+* Paatero and Tapper [181] and Lee and Seung [151]: nonnegative matrix factor
+  * for non-negative data, such as environmental models and grayscale images,
+  * it is desirable for the decompositions to retain the nonnegative char
+  * easier interpretation.
+It is also natural to impose
+* nonnegativity constraints on tensor factorizations.
+Many papers refer to
+  * we use the terminology NNCP (nonnegative CP) and NNT (nonnegative Tucker)

 # 6 software for tensor computations

 # 7 Discussion 36